webiny/docs.webiny.com/docs/webiny-apps/headless-cms/features/content-modeling.md

 sidebar_label: Content Modeling
 ---

 Did you set up your Webiny account?
-If yes, make sure you have `Headless cms` enabled, if not then follow the [quick start](get-started/quick-start.md).
+If yes, make sure you have `Headless CMS` enabled, if not then follow the [quick start](get-started/quick-start.md).

 To get hands-on the `Headless CMS` features, you can start by creating a content model.